-If your contract is over $2,000 and involves the construction, alteration, or repair of public buildings or public works, it must contain a clause setting forth the minimum wages to be paid to laborers and mechanics employed under the contract in accordance with The Davis-Bacon and Related Acts (DBRA)
+If a contract that is part of your project is over $2,000. and involves the construction, alteration, or repair of public buildings or public works, it must contain a clause setting forth the minimum wages to be paid to laborers and mechanics employed under the contract in accordance with the Davis-Bacon and Related Acts (DBRA).

 Some legal requirements apply depending upon who the Applicant is, for example:

 The Native American Graves Protection and Repatriation Act of 1990 (25 U.S.C.
 3001 et seq.) – which applies to any organization that controls or possesses Native American human remains and associated funerary objects and receives Federal funding, even for a purpose unrelated to the Act (25 USC 3001 et seq.)

 By signing and submitting its application form on Grants.gov, the Applicant certifies that it is in compliance with the statutes outlined below and all related NEA regulations and will maintain records and submit the reports that are necessary to determine compliance.